docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 ### Quieting versus Closing a File

 When the application loses focus, importers receive *imQuietFile* for each file it has been asked to open.
 Update any PrivateData and close the file.
 If the project is closed, *imCloseFile* is sent, telling the importer to free any PrivateData.
-If the importer didn’t store any PrivateData, it will not receive *imCloseFile*.
+If the importer didn't store any PrivateData, it will not receive *imCloseFile*.

 ### Growing Files

 When Premiere Pro attempts to refresh a growing file (after N seconds, as determined by the preferences value), it quiets the existing importer instance, and opens a new one pointing to the same file.
-In response, the Importer should report the current (new) duration and, once it’s determined whether the file is still growing, set  `imFileInfoRec.mayBeGrowing` appropriately.
+In response, the Importer should report the current (new) duration and, once it's determined whether the file is still growing, set  `imFileInfoRec.mayBeGrowing` appropriately.

 ### Importing from Streaming Sources